 Meetings are the fourth Monday of each month at the Winsted City Hall beginning at 6:30 p.m., with a dinner provided by one of the members, and the meeting follows.
 Everyone is welcome to visit and learn more about the Lions organization and join in the fun.
-Please call Lions President Roger Grotbo at (320) 485-4834 with any questions.
+Please call Lion President Daryl Kiefer at 612-718-4650.

 The Winsted Youth Baseball/Softball Association promotes and organizes summer baseball and softball for area youth ages 4 to 18, focusing primarily on players age 4 to 10.
 However, the WYBSA is partnered with Laker Baseball and Laker Softball to also assist players ages 11 to 18 to play on teams in Winsted, as well.
 Approximately 150 children and more than 20 volunteer coaches participate in games, primarily in the months of June and July; baseball players ages 11 and up will start with games in May.

 The Winsted Sportsmen’s Club has helped to ensure quality hunting and fishing for area sportsmen since 1952.

-Some activities the group annually organizes are a firearms safety course, a snowmobile safety class, stocking lakes, a lake cleanup, and the raising and releasing of pheasants.
-The group builds wood duck houses and wildlife feeders, and supplies feed for wildlife.
+Some activities the group annually organizes are a firearms safety course, stocking lakes, a lake cleanup, and the raising and releasing of pheasants.
+The group builds wood duck houses and wildlife feeders.

 The club also owns and maintains boat landings at Dog, Ida, Mary, and Round lakes.
-In April, the club conducts its annual hog roast fundraiser at the American Legion in Winsted.
+In April, the club conducts its annual hog roast fundraiser at the Blue Note in Winsted.